buty619/nextjs-template/README.md

 1. to make type check use `npm run typeCheck`
 2. to make prettier check use `npm run prettier`
-3. to male prettier fix use `npm run prettier:fix`
+3. to make prettier fix use `npm run prettier:fix`
+4. to make prettier fix use `npm run lint`
-4. to see state handle, use of classnames and manage of routs please go to /posts/first-post
+5. to see state handle, use of classnames and manage of routs please go to `/pages/posts/first-post/FirstPost.tsx`
+6. to see dinamic routes handle please go to `/pages/dinamic-route/[pokeId].ts`

 ---